 Abnormal hiring patterns.

 In previous years, the hiring trend was a spike early in the year and again in the fall.
-The pandemic, however, has changed things, particularly for businesses that can’t adapt to COVID regulations.
-Expect hiring peaks and pits to coincide those of the economy, the vaccine rollout, and other aspects that are directly affected by the pandemic.
+The pandemic changed things, particularly for businesses that can’t adapt to COVID regulations.
+Expect hiring peaks and pits to coincide those of the economy.

 As the job market reboots, companies will need to place an emphasis on branding themselves to stand out to applicants just as much as applicants need to brand themselves to stick out to hiring managers.

 Luckily, job seekers can start this process immediately by creating a strong presence on sites like LinkedIn.
 Sharing content regularly, updating your profile, and interacting with others in your field will get you in front of folks and ultimately help you curate your personal brand.
 You can give recruiters and HR pros a taste of who you are before they even speak to you, helping your chances of getting hired.